-When water in pipes goes in the opposite direction from its intended direction of flow, a problematic condition called “backflow” occurs.
-SUB controls water quality up to the point of the water meter.
+When the water in pipes goes in the opposite direction from its intended direction of flow, a problematic condition called “backflow” occurs.
+Springfield Utility Board (SUB) controls water quality up to the point of the water meter.
 After this point, water quality can be degraded or contaminated within a private property plumbing system.
-When backflow occurs, water from inside a private plumbing system can be pushed back (backpressure) or pulled back (backsiphonage) into the community’s drinking water supply.
-On a smaller scale, backflow can be isolated within a single property when water from a source, like a sprinkler system, pushes or pulls water back into the property’s drinking water supply.
+When backflow occurs, water from inside a private plumbing system can be pushed back (backpressure) or pulled back (back siphonage) into the community’s drinking water supply.
+On a smaller scale, backflow can be isolated within a single property when water from a source, like a sprinkler system, pushes or pulls the water back into the property’s drinking water supply.

 There are two situations that can cause the water to go backward (backflow):